Table of Contents:

 - LeVar Burton on finding investors for the Reading Rainbow app

-- Chapter 4: The right kind of investors bring so much more than money
+- The right kind of investors bring so much more than money

-- Chapter 11: If you don’t have cash, you need stamina
+- If you don’t have cash, you need stamina

-- Chapter 14: What investment might bring you: more speed, more support, more on-target advice
+- What investment can give you: more speed, support, and advice

 LEVAR BURTON: To be an artist has always required that you find a way to solve for the financial equation of the cost of producing your art.
 In the old days it was a sponsorship system; in Medieval times, which was one of the greatest explosions of art culture on the planet, it was all about finding a rich patron to support you.
 That dynamic has always been present in the creation of art and the stories that are so important to the advancement of culture.